mmistakes/minimal-mistakes/_posts/2023-01-30-kafka-client-internals.md

 Kafka does a lot of things under the hood when the **send()** method is invoked, so let’s outline them below:
 1. The message is serialized using the specified serializer
-2. The partitioner determines in which partition the message should be routed.
+2. The partitioner determines which partition the message should be routed to.
 3. Internally Kafka keeps message buffers; we have one buffer for each partition and each buffer can hold many batches of messages grouped for each partition.
 4. Finally, the I/O threads pick up these batches and sent them over to the brokers.
 At this point, our messages are in-flight from the client to the brokers.
-The brokers have sent/receive network buffers for the network threads to pick up the messages and hand them over to some IO thread to actually persist it on disk.
+The brokers have sent/receive network buffers for the network threads to pick up the messages and hand them over to some IO thread to actually persist them on disk.
 5. On the leader broker, the messages are written on disk and sent to the followers for replication.
 One thing to note here is that the messages are first written on the PageCache and periodically are flushed on disk.
 (**Note:** PageCache to disk is an extreme case for message loss, but still you might wanna be aware of that)
 6. The followers (in-sync replicas) store and sent an acknowledgment back they have replicated the message.
 7. A **RecordMetadata** response is sent back to the client.
 8. If a failure occurred and we didn’t receive an ACK, we check if message retry is enabled and we need to resend it
 9. The client receives the response.

 ### Tradeoffs between Latency and Throughput
 In the distributed systems world most things come with tradeoffs and it’s up to the developer to find that “sweetspot” between different tradeoffs; thus it’s important to understand how things work.